martindisch/shepherd/README.md

 encoded chunks doesn't carry too big of a penalty, since we're dealing with much more compressed data then.

-To get a better understanding of the tradeoffs, I did some testing with the computers I had access to.
+To get a better understanding of the tradeoffs, I did some testing with a couple of computers I had access to.
 They were my main, pretty capable desktop, two older ones and a laptop.
 To figure out how capable each of them is so we can compare the actual to the expected speedup, I let each of them encode a relatively short clip of slightly less than 4 minutes taken from the real video I want to encode, using the same settings I'd use for the real job.
 And if you're wondering why encoding takes so long, it's because I'm using the `veryslow` preset for maximum efficiency, even though it's definitely not worth the huge increase in encoding time.
 But it's a nice simulation for how it would look if we were using an even more demanding codec like AV1.

 | machine   | duration (s) | power    |
 | --------- | ------------ | -------- |